HTBox/MobileKidsIdApp/docs/App Signing.md

 openssl des3 -in <input file> -out <output file>
 ```

+Next:
-Now, simply upload the new files using the same filenames back into the repository.
+1. Upload the new files using the same filenames back into the repository.
+2. If you updated the certificate, be sure **iosCodeSignIdentityRelease** in gulpfile.js has the correct signing identity configured.

-Finally, take note of the P12 and encryption passwords you used and update the environment variables above accordingly.
+3. Take note of the P12 and encryption passwords you used and update the environment variables above accordingly.